 - WordPress is a much simpler CMS than EpiServer (which isn’t bad).
 We already had instituted distributed editing of the site; WordPress made that much easier to maintain because it was so much easier to train new staff in using it (we had coded the editing interfaces to be as easy as possible).
-Also, WPEngine, for about $100/month, takes on all server responsibilities, including backup, restore, staging management, redirects-you name it.
-Just the time to handle those tasks would cost well over $100/month, even without the necessary hardware and systems.
+Also, WPEngine, for about $100/month, takes on all server-management responsibilities, including backup, restore, staging management, redirects–you name it.
+Just the time to handle those tasks would cost well over $1000/month just in person-hours, even without the necessary hardware and systems.

 In the end, my team and I migrated every system to SaaS, except the security-related (security cameras and ingress/egress) systems.
 Those systems inevitably have a significant amount of on-site hardware (the cameras and the gates/card readers at the doors), so the vendors are a bit behind in providing SaaS capabilities.

 How much did we save?
 Our bill with the outside providers went from $11K/month to about $5K/month over the five-year period, and the increase in software costs (about $30K annually) was roughly similar to what we saved on hardware and related costs (like server room space).
 So let’s say $72K/year.
 But that leaves out some extremely important parts: